 I have just finished my second novel, "Song of the Nightingale".
 It is a historical novel, set in 18th century Italy that tells of two young boys who are bought from their families, castrated and then trained to be singers.
 This was something that was actually done at the time, though this story is purely fictional.
 It is told from the point of view of Philippe, who is the count's secretary and is tasked with taking the boys to Florence and settling them into the conservatoire, which is run by Jesuits.
 It tells of the boys' journey, of course, but it also tells of love, murderous revenge, deceit and reconciliation.
 The book is just published by The Conrad Press.

-I am now working on my third novel, whose working title is "Grandmothers' Footsteps".
-It will tell of four generations of women and their attempts to tell their “her-stories” to a world deaf to the female voice.
-I am interested in the re-telling of stories, especially the fairy tale, through the centuries, and I want to weave one throughout the book as a link between the women.
-No completion date - now that I am retired I can spend more time on writing (when I am not singing in a choir, playing netball, walking my new dog, learning to paint.......)
+I am now working on a historical trilogy.
+My literary agent has two of the books that she is trying to find a publisher for, and I have just started the final book.
+The books tell of four generations of women and their attempts to tell their “her-stories” to a world deaf to the female voice.
+I am interested in the re-telling of stories, especially the fairy tale, through the centuries, and I weave them throughout the books as a link between the women.

 Whilst working on my PhD over 10 years ago, I gave a number of papers at academic conferences on the subject of Victorian fairy tales and Mary De Morgan in particular.

-I have now given a number of talks at Coventry, Earlsdon, Atherstone and Southam libraries on the subject of Mary De Morgan.
+I have now given a number of talks at Coventry, Earlsdon, Atherstone and Southam libraries, as well as on-line to U3A, on the subject of Mary De Morgan.
 I cover why I find her so interesting, the sources I used to write her biography and why I needed to write a fictional account of her life.

-I have also had a book signing at Kenilworth Books and attended the Southam and Henly-in-Arden book fair and hope to do more in 2020.
+I have also had a book signing at Kenilworth Books and attended the Southam and Henley-in-Arden book fair and hope to do more in 2021.

 I would also love to give talks to readers' groups, libraries, writing groups, historical societies and similar, on subjects such as (but not restricted to):